Build-Week-Farm-Fresh-Produce-Two/Backend/Endpoints.md

 - ### orders
     | Path              | Type   | Deployed | Auth     | Body | Description |
     | ----------------- |:------:|:--------:|:--------:|:----:| ----------- |

+    orders by farm- must be employee of farm orders by user- must be user
+    orders by user by farm- all orders from customer, must be employee of farm